 - Save on your water bill

-- Turn off the bathroom sink while brushing your teeth.
+- Turn off the bathroom faucet while brushing your teeth.

 - Fill the kitchen sink, stopper it, and turn off the faucet to wash your dishes instead of leaving the water running the entire time.